Left Continue shopping

 Three things the street perfected

 La frita.
-Born at 1930s street stands: a wide, thin patty of beef and chorizo, griddled hard, sauced, crowned with shoestring potatoes on soft bread.
-It cost a few centavos and ate like a feast.
-When Havana's fritas crossed to Miami, they never looked back — El Mago de las Fritas has been pressing them on Calle Ocho for over forty years.
+Born at 1930s street stands: a wide, thin patty of beef and chorizo, griddled hard, sauced, crowned with a fistful of shoestring potatoes on soft bread.
+Cost a few centavos.
+Ate like a feast.
+When the frita crossed to Miami it never looked back — El Mago de las Fritas has been pressing them on Calle Ocho for over forty years, and they still hit the same.

 La medianoche.
-The nightclub district's sandwich — roast pork, ham, Swiss and pickles on soft, slightly sweet egg bread, named for the midnight hour when the shows let out and everyone was suddenly starving.
-The bread is the soul of it, and yes: we ship it.
+The nightclub district's sandwich — roast pork, ham, Swiss and pickles on soft, slightly sweet egg bread.
+It's named for the midnight hour, when the shows let out and a whole crowd hit the street suddenly starving.
+The bread is the whole soul of it.
+And yes — we ship it.

 Tacón Theatre, Havana — the night Havana dressed up for, ca. 1900